Can someone please tell me what the average of menopause is?

 But the fascinating thing is, while some women go through a whole lot over this time, others don’t really experience anything at all.

-While we don’t always know for sure what causes early menopause, there are some risk factors that may make it more of a likelihood:
+While we don’t always know for sure what causes early menopause, there some risk factors may make it more likely to happen sooner:

 - Undergoing chemotherapy